squeeton/the-dim/~Sessions/2025-04-23 Session Note.md

 all the hardmoss comes from [[Sunder]]

-they want us to talk to someone higher up. they want us to talk to the Sifter. the Sifter investigates and sifts for the truth.
+they want us to talk to someone higher up. they want us to talk to the [[Sifter]]. the Sifter investigates and sifts for the truth.

-we are led to [[Sister Jan]], she invited us into the house. the timing is suspicious. she asked our story, we tried to avoid [[Mother Ybah]] in the story. she recognized the [[Mystery Man]].
+we are led to [[Sifter Jan]], she invited us into the house. the timing is suspicious. she asked our story, we tried to avoid [[Mother Ybah]] in the story. she recognized the [[Mystery Man]].